AskatAsh/AskatAsh/README.md

 ###

 - ✨ Creating bugs since: 2022 (but learning to squash them like a pro!)

-- 📚 Currently learning: Advanced React, Node.js, and mastering full-stack (MERN) development.
+- 📖 Learning: Advanced React, Node.js, and mastering full-stack (MERN) development.

-- 💻 Currently working on: A professional GitHub profile README and enhancing my portfolio website using React and Tailwind CSS.
+- 💼 Current Project: Building a Restaurant Management Website using the MERN stack (MongoDB, Express.js, React with Vite, and Node.js).

-- 🎯 Goals: To excel as a Full-Stack Developer and make meaningful contributions to any platform or company I collaborate with.
+- 🎯 Goal: Excel as a Full-Stack Developer & make meaningful contributions.

-- 🤡 Fun fact: I love sleeping and often come up with creative ideas in my dreams—though sometimes they vanish by morning!
+- 🌟 Fun Fact: I dream up creative ideas but forget them by morning!

 ###